 Students can use the medical services just as they would their regular doctor’s office and urgent care center.
-The facility is fully accredited, staffed by board-certified physicians, nurse practitioners, physician assistants, advice nurses, dietitians, optometrists, dentists, physical therapists, pharmacists, lab, and X-ray technicians, social workers and counselors.
+The facility is fully accredited, staffed by board-certified physicians, nurse practitioners, physician assistants, advice nurses, dietitians, optometrists, dentists, physical therapists, pharmacists, lab, X-ray technicians, social workers, and counselors.

 UC SHIP Optometry Coverage – $120 allowance towards lens and contact lens

-The social work services role is to meet with students to identify: obstacles, needs, strengths, and goals.
+The social work services meet with students to identify: obstacles, needs, strengths, and goals.
 Together the social worker and student develop a plan to access resources needed to overcome these obstacles and support the student’s strengths.
-Social worker services serves as the main campus contact point, making referrals when it is unclear where a student should go for assistance.
-The ultimate goal is for students to maximize their college experience while at UCSB.
+Social worker services serve as the main campus contact point, making referrals when it is unclear where a student should go for assistance.
+The ultimate goal is for students to make the most of their college experience while at UCSB.
 Students are eligible for these social work services at no cost.

 For an appointment with a social work clinician, call (805) 893-3087.

-Provides high quality, affordable, comprehensive healthcare to all people regardless of their ability to pay, especially those uninsured and otherwise underserved.
+Provides high quality, affordable, comprehensive healthcare to all people regardless of their ability to pay, especially those uninsured and otherwise underserving.